noturlluvia/LogEbook4Pilot/README.md

 - **Instrument Time:** Track time spent under actual, hooded, and simulator conditions.
 - **Flight Time:** Record various aspects of flight time including PIC, Solo, and Dual Received.
 - **Summary View:** Calculate totals for all logged entries and filter results by a date range.
+- **Log Entry View:** Displays all log entries in a table-like view, with key columns visible and the option to download all entries as a CSV file.
+- **CSV Export:** Export log entries in CSV format.

 ## Setup and Installation